catseye/Falderal/doc/Falderal Literate Test Format.md

 Status
 ------

 This document is a *draft*.
-It is nominally "version 0.12" because it describes something that version 0.12 of `py-falderal` mostly implements.
+It is nominally version 0.14.
-We will deign to note which sections of this document the current released version of `py-falderal` implements, and which it does not.
-However, this document is a work in progress, subject to change, and subject to get out of sync with `py-falderal`.
 It should not be considered to be anything except a draft until it is described as "version 1.0".

 Overview
 --------

-A Falderal Literate Test Suite is a plain text file where some of the lines have special meaning to the Falderal Literate Test Format.
-Certain groupings of the lines defined by this format are intended to denote tests, while others denote pragmas which specify how those tests should be run.
-Outside of these groupings, lines have no meaning to the Falderal Literate Test Format other than that they are presumed to be mainly descriptive text.
+A Falderal Literate Test Suite is a plain text file (or a set of such files) where some of the lines have a special meaning in the Falderal Literate Test Format.
+Certain groupings of the lines defined by this format are intended to denote _tests_, while others denote _pragmas_ which specify how those tests should be run.
+Outside of these groupings, lines have no speical meaning in the Falderal Literate Test Format, other than that they are presumed to contain descriptive text -- more-or-less equivalent to _comments_ in a programming language source code file.

-The plain text file may also be formatted in some other format, such as Markdown, although this is not required.
+The plain text file may also be formatted in some other format, such as Markdown.
+Although this is not required, the format of the lines which do have a special meaning in the Falderal Literate Test Format, has been designed to be compatible with Markdown.

 A tool which claims to understand the Falderal Literate Test Format may choose to extract the tests from such a document, run them, and report which